 And when making this cake I figured that – much as you would when pouring a gin and tonic – you should decide for yourself on the ratio of gin to tonic to suit your own taste.
 So that could range from anything from zero tonic, to mostly tonic.

-Gin-wise, go ahead and use your favourite, and you could always accompany a slice of cake with a gin and tonic too.
+Gin-wise, go ahead and use whichever is your favourite.
+And you could always accompany a slice of cake with a gin and tonic too.
 One of my current personal favourite gins is Silent Pool – and it’s only coincidence that it’s made in my UK home county of Surrey.
 I really like its mild sweetness from the addition of local honey in the distillation.
-Similarly I’m fond of Dodds, which also has local London honey notes from street-wise urban bees, and it’s another coincidence that it’s distilled in my former longtime hometown of Battersea.
-And I find that Williams’ Elegant 48, distilled in Herefordshire, has a beautiful citrusy flavour.
+Similarly I’m fond of Dodds, which also has local London honey notes from street-wise urban bees.
+And it’s another coincidence that it’s distilled in my former longtime hometown of Battersea.
+I also like Williams’ Elegant 48, distilled in Herefordshire, has a beautiful citrusy flavour.

-If I’m using a traditional garnish when I’m drinking gin, then I do usually prefer lime.
-But in this cake I’ve used lemon, which I found made the cake a little sweeter, and removed the slight overriding bitterness in my first attempt with lime.
-In a future recipe I’m intending to try grapefruit, or one of the other more exotic combinations of garnishes that have been used for gin and tonic since gin’s massive global resurgence and reinvention in the last decade.
-In a future cake, I’d like to properly pair the type of gin I use with the specific botanicals that would be used to complement it when served as part of a gin and tonic in a bar.
+If I’m using a traditional garnish when drinking gin, then I usually prefer lime.
+But in this cake I’ve used lemon.
+I found that made the cake a little sweeter, and removed the slight overriding bitterness in my first attempt with lime.
+In a future recipe I’ll try grapefruit, or one of the other more exotic combinations of garnishes that have been used for gin and tonic since gin’s massive global resurgence and reinvention in the last decade.
+In a future cake, I’d like to try pairing the gin I use with the specific botanicals that would be used to complement it when served as part of a gin and tonic in a bar.

 If you and your friends don’t scoff it all immediately, then any remaining cake will keep in an airtight container at normal room temperature for around 5 days.
 If, on the other hand, you’ve scoffed it all yourself, then I just leave here this cautionary picture – possibly still as relevant today as it was in 1751.